1qh/sad/en/en.md

 Goal of modeling business processes

-Usually, project will be started with a Preliminary Research step to understand Business Environment of sys to be built
+Usually, pj will be started with a Preliminary Research step to understand Business Environment of sys to be built